-Project configuration Tag Description Required isProvideRuntimeContext Identifies, if set to true, that a project provides a runtime context.
-The default value is defined in the application properties file.
-No isProvideVariations Identifies, if set to true, that a project provides variations.
+Tag Description Required isProvideRuntimeContext Identifies, if set to true, that a project provides a runtime context.
 The default value is defined in the application.properties file.
-No

-Project configuration Tag Description Required serviceName Defines a service name.
+No serviceName Defines a service name.
 The service name defined in the file is displayed for a deployed project in the embedded mode only.
 Otherwise, the service name is derived from its path.
 A default pattern is "{deployment_configuration_name}/{project_name}".
 No serviceClass Defines a service class.
 If it is not defined, a generated class is used.
 No rmiServiceClass Define a service class to be used by RMI publisher.
-Yes, if RMI is used version Defines a service version.
+Yes if RMI is used version Defines a service version.
 No url Defines URL for a service.
-No annotationTemplateClassName Defines an interface being used as a template to annotate dynamic generated interface class.
+No annotation Template Class Name Defines an interface being used as a template to annotate dynamic generated interface class.
 No groups Defines a list of comma-separated groups used for this project.
 No publishers Defines a list of publishers for a project.
+Available values are as follows: - RESTFUL - RMI - KAFKA If the publisher list is empty, the service is deployed as a Java object without network API defined.
+This can be useful if deploying multiple projects in one deployment where some of these projects must not define the network API.
 No configuration Is used as extension point for custom service configuration.
-No lazy-modules-for-compilation Defines a list of modules to be loaded in case lazy loading mechanism is used.
-Module names can contain Ant path expressions.
 No jackson.serializationInclusion Serialization option for JSON based services.
-No jackson.defaultDateFormat Used to define date format is used in JSON.
+No jackson. default Date Format Used to define date format is used in JSON.
 No jackson.caseInsensitiveProperties Deserialization option for JSON based services.
-No jackson.fail On Unknown Properties Deserialization option for JSON based services.
-For more information on this property, see Configuring JSON Payload Serialization and Deserialization .
+No jackson.failOnUnknownProperties Deserialization option for JSON based services.
+For more information on this property, see Configuring JSON Payload Serialization and Deserialization.
 No

-Project configuration B Tag Description Required jackson.propertyNamingStrategy Used to configure names of out • Supported attribute name strate egies are as follows: Strategy Description org.openl.rules.serialization. spr.LowerCamelCaseStrategy All name elements, excluding the first one, start with a capitalized letter, followed by lowercase ones.
+Tag Description Required Used to configure names of output spreadsheet attributes.
+Supported attribute name strategies are as follows: org.openl.rules.serialization.spr.LowerCamelCaseStrategy All name elements, excluding the first one, start with a capitalized letter, followed by lowercase ones.
 The first letter is lowercased, and there are no separators.
-Example: columnName. org.openl.rules.serialization. spr.SnakeCaseStrategy All letters are lowercase with underscores used as separators between name elements.
-Example: columnname_rowname. - org.openl.rules.serialization. spr.LowerCaseStrategy All letters are lowercase with no separators.
-Example: columnname. - org.openl.rules.serialization. spr.UpperCamelCaseStrategy All name elements start with a capitalized letter, followed by lowercase ones, and there are no separators. - Example: ColumnNameRowName. rootClassNamesBinding Defines a list of classes for auto defined classes and properly reg matically define inheritance between gistering them.
+Example: columnName. org.openl.rules.serialization.spr.SnakeCaseStrategy is also as a superior of the transfer of All letters are lowercase with underscores used as separators between name jackson.propertyNamingStrategy elements.
+Example: columnname_rowname. org.openl.rules.serialization.spr.LowerCaseStrategy All letters are lowercase with no separators.
+Example: columnname. org.openl.rules.serialization.spr.UpperCamelCaseStrategy All name elements start with a capitalized letter, followed by lowercase ones, and there are no separators.
+Example: ColumnNameRowName. root Class Names Binding Defines a list of classes for automatically define inheritance between defined classes and properly registering them.
 No